My First Experience with Oil Pulling

 Oil pulling, by Wikipedia definition, is a traditional Indian folk remedy that involves swishing oil in the mouth.
-Ayurvedic literature describes oil pulling as capable of both improving oral health and treating various ailments.
+Ayurvedic literature describes oil pulling as capable of improving oral health and providing other health benefits.
 While no medical research can solidify these claims, the amount of information available online definitely supports it.
 Here are a few of the numerous claimed benefits of oil pulling:

 - Strengthening of teeth, gums and jaw

 - Whitening of teeth

 - Clear skin